 ". . . as Shuffle Along became the model for all black musicals of the 1920s, it also set certain boundaries.
 Any show that followed the characteristics of Shuffle Along could usually be assured of favorable reviews or a least a modest audience response.
 Yet, if a show strayed from what had become the standard formula for the black musical, disastrous reviews became almost inevitable. . .
 The result of this critical stranglehold on the black musical was that Shuffle Along imitators swiftly became commonplace in the 1920s, as black authors and composers prepared shows within extremely narrow constraints."

 - Allen Woll, Black Musicals: From Coontown to Dreamgirls (New York: Da Capo Press, 1989), p.
 78.

 Lew Leslie's Blackbirds

-Leslie's series reached its peak with Blackbirds of 1928 (518 perfs).
+Leslie's series reached its peak with Blackbirds of 1928 (518 performances).
 This production opened at the Liberty Theater, in the very heart of the theater district, with an all-black cast and an all-white creative team.
 The score by composer Jimmy McHugh and lyricist Dorothy Fields included the hit songs "I Can't Give You Anything But Love," and "Doin' the New Low Down."
-Although the material tried to move beyond minstrel show stereotypes, they were not completely absent.
-Some of the cast still wore burnt cork to look "blacker," and one backdrop depicted a huge smiling "pickaninny" eating watermelon on a plantation fence.
+Although most of the material tried to move beyond minstrel show stereotypes, they were not completely absent.
+Some of the cast still wore burnt cork to look "blacker" under stage lights, and one backdrop depicted a huge smiling "pickaninny" eating watermelon on a plantation fence.
 Racial enlightenment was still more dream than reality in 1928.
 Would that mainstream entertainment could claim complete freedom from racial stereotypes today.

 In the 1920s, a bumper crop of new white composers came to prominence on Broadway.
 For more on them, continue to . . .